azu/markdown-finder/docs/README.md

 ## Naming Rules

 - `XyzComponent` is **Component**.
-    - Component is scope styles.
+    - Component has scope styles.
 - `c` is **container** prefix.
     - **Container** is wrapper of **Component**.
 - `l` is **layout** prefix.